mui/material-ui/docs/src/pages/guides/migration-v3/migration-v3.md

 ### Styles

+- ⚠️ Material-UI depends on JSS v10.
+JSS v10 is not backward compatible with v9.
+  Make sure JSS v9 is not installed in your environment.
+  Removing `react-jss` from your package.json can help.
 - Isolation of the styling solution of the core components in a dedicated package.
   Remove the `MuiThemeProvider` component: